International Economic Accounts

 Without the prior written permission of the reporter, BEA cannot publish or otherwise release the data collected on its surveys in a form that would allow the data of an individual reporter to be identified.

 The Act specifies that the survey data may only be used for statistical and analytical purposes.
 BEA is prohibited from granting another agency access to the data for tax, investigative, or regulatory purposes.
+Per the Cybersecurity Enhancement Act of 2015, your data are protected from cybersecurity risks through security monitoring of the BEA information systems.

 Data reported on BEA’s surveys are not subject to Freedom of Information Act (FOIA) requests.
 Courts have held that Section 3104(c) of Title 22 of the U.S. Code precludes the disclosure of reports in response to FOIA requests (see, e.g., Young Conservative Foundation, Inc. v.
 U.S. Dept. of Commerce, 1987 WL 9244 (D.D.C.
 Mar.
 25, 1987) (No. 85-3982)).